kmafeni04/http-nelua/README.md

 #### send_request

 This function takes a [SendRequest](#sendrequest) object, makes either an http or https request and returns a [SendResponse](#sendresponse) object
+If no method is passed, it defaults to "get"
 Keep note that this function will block whatever route you call it on until the request is completed

 ```lua